praveenjaikant/BestHospital/README.md

 # BestHospital
+A system to find the best hosptial in an area for a particular illness.
-A Ranking system for hospitals using publicly available data
+Made using publicly available data